RobbertSlijkhuis/ValheimMods/UpgradeAntlerPickaxe/README.MD

 ## Changelog
 ### 1.1.0
- - Removed the weapons I made for my friends
+ - Removed the weapons I made for my friends and created entire new ones in this mod *link to mod*.
+The prefab names are not the same, if you update to this version they will be removed!
  - Added config entries to set the name, description, crafting station, crafting recipe, upgrade costs & being able to choose wether to edit the orignal Antler Pickaxe or to create a clone
  - The plugin GUID has changed, please remove the old config & edit the new one (sorry :S)